Consumer Medicine Information

 Things you must do

-Make sure to always take another prostate cancer medicine (called an LHRH agonist) during the time that you are taking bicalutamide.
+You will need to take another prostate cancer medicine (an LHRH agonist) whilst you

 Things you must not do